oasisprotocol/oasis-core/docs/consensus/services/registry.md

 ## Resources

-The registry service manages different kinds of resources which are described from a high level perspective in this section.
+The registry service manages different kinds of resources which are described from a high level perspective in this chapter.

 ### Entities and Nodes